Darxo/Hardened/README.md

 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead it now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
 It now grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense
+- **Steady Brace** is now called **Ready to Go** and has been completely reworked.
+It makes it so your Crossbows and Firearms start each battle loaded, including those carried in the bag, if you have the correct- and enough ammunition equipped
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
 - **Sweeping Strikes** is completely reworked.
 It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile